 Arbitration can be a good choice for resolving settlement disputes because it can save you time and money.
 If you live in a no-fault insurance state, you may be required to arbitrate your car accident settlement disagreement.
 Read the insurance policy to see if car accident arbitration is an option for you.

 A benefit of arbitration is that it can be scheduled much quicker and will usually cost less than a trial.
 Although each claim involves a unique set of circumstances, the following is a typical timeline in car accident arbitration:

-When your settlement negotiations have stalled out, tell the claims adjuster you want the claim referred to arbitration.
-You can’t force the insurance company into arbitration, but let them know if they refuse your next step is to file a lawsuit.
+If your settlement negotiations have stalled, tell the claims adjuster you want the claim referred to arbitration.
+You can't force the insurance company into arbitration, but let them know if they refuse your next step is to file a lawsuit.
 Threatening to sue is only effective if you have a good claim, so highlight your strongest facts when writing your request for arbitration letter.
 Sometimes parties may choose to resolve a case through binding mediation or arbitration even after a lawsuit has been filed.

 Preparing for the Arbitration

 Your first task is to select an arbitrator to hear your claim.
 Arbitrators are often retired judges or highly experienced lawyers.
-Once selected the arbitrator is both the judge and the jury so research each candidate and selected one with a reputation for fairness and integrity.
+Once selected, the arbitrator is both the judge and the jury—so research each candidate and choose one with a reputation for fairness and integrity.
 The insurance policy or the laws of your state may determine the number of arbitrators and how they are selected, but you have an equal vote in the final choice.

-After you agree on an arbitrator, you will set a deadline for exchanging documents with the insurance company and set a date for the arbitration hearing.
-Carefully review the information provided by the insurance company so you understand the argument they are making against your claim and be prepared to present evidence that weakens their case.
+After you agree on an arbitrator, you will set both a deadline for exchanging documents with the insurance company and a date for the arbitration hearing.
+Carefully review the information provided by the insurance company so you understand the argument they are making against your claim, and be prepared to present evidence that weakens their case.

 What to Expect During the Arbitration

-Car insurance arbitration hearings usually occurs with all the parties in the same room so the arbitrator can hear a back and forth discussion of the claim.
+Car insurance arbitration hearings usually occur with all the parties in the same room so the arbitrator can hear a back-and-forth discussion of the claim.
 Sometimes, however, the parties may be separated into different rooms for their cases to be heard individually by the arbitrator.
 A typical hearing only lasts a few hours, but some cases can last for days.
 This should be enough time for you to explain your damages and why the insurance company owes the amount you allege.
 The day of the arbitration, come prepared to perform the following tasks:

 - Make an opening statement